What is RSI oversold? — chart signal explained

 In a strong downtrend, RSI can sit in oversold territory for a long time while price keeps falling.
 Below 30 doesn't mean a bounce is coming — it only means a lot of selling already happened.
 Check the historical stats to see how often it actually worked out.

-What the data actually shows (BTC 1h)
+What the data actually shows (DOGE 1h)

 Odds and expected value — with symmetric target and stop (±)